Skip to content

 Open the Incognito and New Tabs in Chrome on Android

-Are you juggling with pages and tabs in Google Chrome on Android?
-Learn how to start incognito or private browsing.
-Also, open a New Tab.
+Are you having trouble with pages and tabs in the Google Chrome app?
+Learn how to start incognito or private browsing and open a New Tab.

 1. Open the Chrome app on your Android device.